 1. Google Images

 We are familiar with this tool, this is one of the widely used search engines all over the world.
 According to Wikipedia Google has over 1.5 trillion images indexed.
-To search similar images all you have to do is upload an image from your device or just drag and drop in the search bar.
+To search similar images all you have to do is upload an image from your device or just drag and drop it in the search bar.
 Copying and pasting image links will also work.
 If you’re using Chrome or Firefox browser you can right-click on the image and choose “Search Google for Image”.

-The reason why people acknowledge this tool because it’s completely free (you don’t have to pay) and it’s quite easy to work with.
-But the one thing we’d like to point out that sometimes you might not get “visually similar” images, which means they are not similar at all.
+The reason why people acknowledge this tool is because it’s completely free (you don’t have to pay) and it’s quite easy to work with.
+But the one thing we’d like to point out is that sometimes you might not get “visually similar” images, which means they are not similar at all.
 However, if you’re dealing with tons of pictures Google’s reverse image search engine is a good choice.